yamboni1/day3-javaoo-step-by-step-starter/README.md

-# Java Object Oriented Programming V2
+# Java Object Oriented Programming

 ## Practice description
 - Implementing code according to the requirements in `README.md` , so that the test code can run through.

-## Environment Requirement
-- Java 8
-- Intellij-IDEA

 ## How to run it
 clone the repo